tecpromotion/plg_jooag_shariff/README.md

   * Not so important to delete this folder.
 It's not needed anymore, because we use the Joomla Core Cache folder.
 * Before V3.0.0 Stable
   * Delete the old Plugin and install the new one

-<h2>Installation and Usage:</h2>
-* Download the latest Stable release here: https://github.com/joomla-agency/plg_jooag_shariff/releases
-* Install it via the Joomla Installer: https://docs.joomla.org/Installing_an_extension
-* Go to Joomla Backend -> Extensions -> Plugins -> JooAg Shariff
-* Activate the Plugin
-* Go through all settings and setup the plugin
-* Now visit the Frontend and you should see the Plugin in action
-* If not, please post here the Bug: https://github.com/joomla-agency/plg_jooag_shariff/issues

 <h2>Documentation:</h2>
 <h4>Share Counter:</h4>